-From 26 August 2023 to 14 January 2024, Städtische Galerie Wolfsburg will be showing the extensive solo exhibition “The Path of Greatest Resistance” with new works by Fabian Knecht.
+From 26 August 2023 to 2nd June 2024 (in extension), Städtische Galerie Wolfsburg will be showing the extensive solo exhibition “The Path of Greatest Resistance” with new works by Fabian Knecht.
 The work and actions of the Berlin artist are currently determined by the war in Ukraine.
 In the presentation in Wolfsburg, he negotiates the topic forcefully with the media of installation, painting, video and performance.

 Fig. above: Lachen ist Verdächtig, Fabian Knecht, 2023; Photo Henning Rogge, Tom Reichstein Contemporary, Hamburg